(nearly) Peachy Keen: The Inside Look at a New Lake Morton Establishment

 That sentiment rings true of so many parts of the journey of what Peach House is and what Peach House is aiming to become.

-The plan for the near future is to expand the drink menu and start offering a lunch menu, as well as brunch fare on
+The plan for the near future is to expand the drink menu and start offering a lunch menu, as well as brunch fare on the weekends.

 For now, she is working diligently to get her staff in comfortable rhythm, she is learning to deal with frustrations like a cooler unit breaking the day before the soft open, as well as fluctuating food prices and availability, all while remembering why she loves the challenge of creating something lasting in a cutthroat industry.